 Psychiatrist Daniel G. Amen, M.D., Double Board-Certified psychiatrist and brain-imaging expert, gives us much food for thought and motivation in his Public Broadcasting special program Use Your Brain to Change Your Age.
 In this program, he shares with us his experience of having performed more than 70,000 brain scans on patients over the last 20 years from 90 different countries.

 Diet plays a great role in brain health.
-The brain is like any other organ that is susceptible to (foods) that can protect against oxidation damage.
+The brain is like any other organ, susceptible to (foods) that can protect against oxidation damage.
 These (good) foods act like little tiny fire extinguishers that help put out those fires that otherwise would cause damage leading to loss of brain function.

 Use all your senses